fastapi/fastapi/docs/async.md

 results = await some_library()
 ```

-Then, declare your endpoint functions with `async def` like:
+Then, declare your path operation functions with `async def` like:

 ```Python hl_lines="2"
 @app.get('/')